 mortgage broker, or mortgage servicer, as control is defined in subdivision

-– An individual, partnership, limited liability company, limited partnership,
+Person. - An individual, partnership, limited liability company, limited

-corporation, association, or other group engaged in joint business activities,
+partnership, corporation, association, or other group engaged in joint business

-lender. – A person who is engaged as a mortgage lender in North Carolina and is
+Qualified lender. - A person who is engaged as a mortgage lender in North

-either a supervised or a nonsupervised institution, as these terms are defined
+Carolina and is either a supervised or a nonsupervised institution, as these

-person. – A person who is employed as a loan officer by a qualified lender, or
+Qualified person. - A person who is employed as a loan officer by a qualified

-by a mortgage banker or broker registered with the Commissioner under former
+lender, or by a mortgage banker or broker registered with the Commissioner

-Article 19 of this Chapter, or who is a general partner, manager, or officer of
+under former Article 19 of this Chapter, or who is a general partner, manager,

-a qualified lender, registered mortgage banker, or registered mortgage broker.
+or officer of a qualified lender, registered mortgage banker, or registered

 (25) Qualified servicer. - A person who is engaged in the business of acting as a mortgage servicer in North Carolina and who has been approved by the United States Department of Housing and Urban Development to service FHA loans or has been approved as a servicer by either the Federal National Mortgage Association or by the Federal Home Loan Mortgage Corporation.